DiptoChakrabarty/go-gin-movies/README.md

 - Makes use of sqlite3 as database
 - Functonalities add,view,delete,update movies in database
 - Users can register themselves and then login for which jwt is generated
+- If you like the project please do :star: it :innocent:

 # How to Run